-A second area of short-term possibilities deals with initiation of items that will eventually take effect in the intermediate-term and/or long-term.
+A second area of short-term possibilities is establishing items that will take effect in the intermediate- and/or long-term.
 These items should be prioritized, with those of highest interest acted upon first.
 For example, in advance of employee recognition events, the task force may decide to develop a list of employee accomplishments that are worthy of recognition.
-Employees showed strong interest in personal improvement, so investigation of potential technology training and other opportunities could begin at this point.
+Employees showed strong interest in personal improvement, so investigation of potential technology training and other opportunities could begin.
 In addition, maintenance employees wanted to see a safety incentive developed for their division.
 A pilot program, or establishing a focus group to address such a program, could begin within the short-term period.
 The later option would also address overall employee concerns about communication and involvement in decisions.